shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/of_maxwell_equations_and_rotations.rst

    by Stéphane Haussler

-This page presents a derivation of the geometric differential formulation of electromagnetism, emphasizing the direct connection between Maxwell's equations and :ref:`rotations expressed with differential form <rotations in differential form>`.
-By calculating :ref:`the exterior derivative these rotations in spacetime <the exterior derivative of rotations in spacetime>` andstraightforward identification, we will see that the equations governing electromagnetism are, in fact, spacetime rotations with the exterior derivative applied.
+This page presents the geometric differential formulation of electromagnetism, emphasizing the direct connection between Maxwell's equations and :ref:`rotations expressed with differential form <rotations in differential form>`.
+By calculating :ref:`the exterior derivative these rotations in spacetime <the exterior derivative of rotations in spacetime>` and straightforward identification, we will see that the equations governing electromagnetism are, in fact, spacetime rotations with the exterior derivative applied.
 In layman's terms, we can think of electromagnetism as a torque over all possible 6 planes of rotations in 4--dimensional spacetime.